The Secondary Guide for Parents and Carers 2017/18 is now online.

-Why do Children in Care and Special Educational Needs children have priority?
+Why Children in Care and Special Educational Needs children have priority

 The local authority or admissions authority has a legal obligation to give 'children in care/children previously in care' top priority in their oversubscription criteria.

-Please see page 6 of the primary guide for parents’ and carers’ for the definition of children previously in care.
+See page 6 of the Primary Guide for Parents and Carers or page 4 of the Secondary Guide for Parents and Carers for the definition of children previously in care.

 Children with Special Education Needs are outside the admissions process, the local authority has a duty to reserve places at schools named in a child's Statement of Special Educational Needs or Education, Health and Care Plan.

 Local Authorities have a statutory duty to ensure there are enough school places in their area for all the children that need them.